rdiff-backup/rdiff-backup/docs/DEVELOP.md

 - all commits where the "version tag" is a development one, i.e. like previously with an additional `.devM` at the end, are released to [Test PyPI](https://test.pypi.org/project/rdiff-backup/#history).
+  They are meant mostly to test the deployment itself (use alpha versions to release development code).

 > **NOTE:** the GitHub releases are created as draft, meaning that a maintainer
 >	must review them and publish them before they become visible.